Difference-in-Differences with a Continuous Treatment: Motivating Continuous DiD from an Empirical Perspective

+To fix ideas and provide intuition for our results, we revisit \citeauthor{acemoglu-finkelstein-2008}'s \citeyear{acemoglu-finkelstein-2008} (AF) study of how price regulations affect firms' input choices.
+When Medicare began in 1965, hospitals received reimbursements from the federal government for a share of their labor and capital expenditures proportional to the fraction of total patient days accounted for by Medicare recipients ($m_i$).
+Hospital $i$ thus faced input prices equal to $(1-s_Lm_i)w$ for labor and $(1-s_Km_i)r$ for capital, where $s_L$ and $s_K$ are the labor and capital subsidy rates and $w$ and $r$ are market wages and rental rates.
+In 1983, Medicare moved to the Prospective Payment System (PPS), which replaced the labor subsidy with a small payment per episode/diagnosis.
+This set $s_L=0$ but left the capital subsidy unchanged.
+Therefore, the price of labor for a given hospital rose from $(1-s_Lm_i)w$ to $w$, skewing relative factor prices.

+The statutory relationship between a hospital's Medicare volume, $m_i$, and the change in its price of labor, $s_Lm_iw$, motivates AF's use of a continuous DiD design comparing changes in capital/labor ratios before and after 1983 between hospitals with different pre-PPS Medicare inpatient shares.
+AF's description, estimation, and interpretation of this empirical strategy touch on some of the most common ways of justifying and implementing continuous DiD designs.

+One motivation for this design is practical: variation in a dose (or exposure) permits the evaluation of treatments for which binary DiD is either infeasible or undesirable.
+In AF's case, about 15 percent of hospitals were ``untreated'' by the change in Medicare's subsidy policy because they served non-Medicare-eligible populations, like children or psychiatric patients, so one may be concerned about whether these constitute a valid comparison group.
+AF therefore describe $m_i$, which is the hospital's Medicare volume in 1983, as an ``attractive source of variation'' in the price of labor both because it varies substantially---the mean of $m_i$ among treated hospitals is 0.45, and the standard deviation is 0.15---and because hospitals with $m_i>0$ may be more comparable to each other than treated hospitals are to untreated hospitals.

+Another common justification for continuous DiD designs is that a ``dose-response'' relationship between exposure and outcomes can support a causal interpretation or test a theoretical prediction. \citet[p.\,158]{meyer-1995}, for example, argues that ``differences in the intensity of the treatment across different groups allow one to examine if the changes in outcomes differ across treatment levels in the expected direction.''
+AF lay out a simple theoretical framework in which the move to PPS should (i) raise capital/labor ratios and (ii) do so more strongly for hospitals with higher pre-PPS values of $m_i$.
+They view their continuous DiD design as a way to estimate a causal effect of PPS as a whole and test the theoretical predictions of their model.

-But continuous treatment variables frequently arise and can provide much richer information---sometimes fundamentally different information---about treatment effects than a binary variable can.
-Price and income elasticities for example determine optimal policies like tax rates, tax bases, subsidies, and regulations in many economic models \citep{hendren-2016}, but they are continuous concepts that can only be estimated accurately with continuous variation.
+Finally, researchers often advocate for continuous DiD designs because they can be used to estimate average causal effects of small changes in the dose.
+In many economic models, price and income elasticities determine optimal policies like tax rates, tax bases, subsidies, and regulations \citep{hendren-2016}, but these are continuous concepts that can be estimated accurately only with continuous variation.
+AF's theoretical framework implies that, under some assumptions, DiD estimates provide information about hospitals' elasticity of substitution between capital and labor, although AF do not argue for this kind of ``marginal'' interpretation.